 The average IT worker uses 10.4 apps at work.
 What’s the harm in introducing one more, right?
 Wrong.
-If you’re using too many SaaS tools, it’s more exhausting than productive.
+If you’re using too many apps and SaaS tools, it’s more exhausting than productive.

 That doesn’t mean you should stop searching for new tools to help your business grow.
 It means finding the RIGHT tools -- not MORE tools.
-You need implementation strategies that minimize tool fatigue and accelerate adoption so you can get more done.
+You need implementation strategies that minimize tool fatigue and accelerate adoption of new technology so you can get more done.

 Adoption is what delivers results from SaaS solutions.
 If a new technology isn’t used, it isn’t going to make a difference.
 I’m sure you can easily envision a more efficient and more effective version of your company.
-You know the changes that need to be made to realize your vision, that’s why you’re testing out new Saas in the first place.
-The largest obstacles in actualizing that vision are communicating through change and getting buy-in from key parties.
+You know the changes that need to be made to realize your vision, that’s why you’re testing out new SaaS apps in the first place.
+The largest obstacles in actualizing that vision are communicating through change and getting buy-in from key parties to enhance your new tech adoption curve.

 Buy-in is mandatory if you want to accurately assess whether a SaaS solution is right for you.
-You do not want to be the business leader who's unable to harvest transformative benefit potential from new SaaS because you can't get your team onboard.
+You do not want to be the business leader who's unable to harvest the advantages of being an early adopter of new technology because you can't get your team onboard.

-Thankfully, there are plenty of things you can do to facilitate SaaS adoption from your team.
-Before you can overcome adoption issues, it’s best to understand where they’re rooted.
+Thankfully, there are plenty of things you can do to facilitate technology adoption from your team.
+Before you can overcome adoption issues, it’s best to understand where barriers to adoption of new technology are rooted.

 Obstacles to Adoption